-Wil and his wife love Wilmington, North Carolina and hoped to run a company that would make a meaningful contribution to their community.
+Wil and his wife love Wilmington, North Carolina so he always hoped to run a company there.
+He wanted to make a meaningful contribution to the community, that soon would become his own.
 Wil recalled their approach to finding the right opportunity,

 “We desired to have something with a good history and a legacy, but where competition was fairly limited.”

-In 2016, Wil’s CPA helped develop an owner-financing deal that allowed him to buy the Five Oaks Nursery and Tree Farm, consisting of two properties, one of which serves as the wholesale and retail plant nursery while the other is used to grow tree and shrub inventory.
+In 2016, Wil’s CPA helped develop an owner-financing deal that allowed him to buy the Five Oaks Nursery and Tree Farm, consisting of two properties.
+One property serves as the wholesale and retail plant nursery.
+The other is used to grow tree and shrub inventory.
 Wil commented,

-Following a successful consolidation of the operations and hand-off from the previous owners, Wil knew it was time to restructure his financing and the USDA program offered a compelling avenue to refinance.
+Following a successful consolidation of the operations and hand-off from the previous owners, Wil knew it was time to restructure his financing.
+The USDA program offered a compelling avenue to refinance.

 “Our acquisition approach prevented us from using an SBA loan and made it a challenge to find the right lending source.
 Our CPA talked with several lenders and a tree farm and nursery simply didn’t fit into their portfolios.”